jeffesonm/jerin-sits/src/content/blog/rascal-nacho-stormy-arrow.md

 </p>

 <p>
-    Nacho, a mut rescued from a highway median, is about the sweetest, chillest dog you will meet.
+    Nacho, a mutt rescued from a highway median, is about the sweetest, chillest dog you will meet.
 He would also love to sit on your lap, if you’d let him, but he usually made do with his head in your lap or curled up on the floor next to the couch.
 </p>

 <p>